Animation

 Negotiated Project - Phase Two

 This module will form the final portion of the negotiated project.
 Using the research, experimentation and pre-production planning from Phase One you will move into a production phase where you will work in a studio environment to deliver your final project.
-You will be supported throughout by a panel of staff and you could also invite experts from industry to act as ‘external producers’ who provide guidance for delivering the final animated film.
+You will be supported throughout by a panel of staff and you could also invite experts from the industry to act as ‘external producers’ who provide guidance for delivering the final animated film.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.